TheMarlboroMan/js-tile-mapper/README.md

 The original code is done in an old JS style, with lots of global state scattered throughout.

-A refactor was started in late April, 2018, but removing global state was way too much of a headache, so the refactor focused on removing useless code and functionality and improving readability.
+A refactor was started in late April, 2018, but removing global state was way too much of a headache, so the refactor focused on removing useless code and functionality, making the codebase less redundant, shorter and improving readability.

 # FAQ: